vinayvtiwari/simple-web-app-do/README.md

 latest: digest: sha256:59e17eea6ca66392f78ce0dedf2edaa6ff35e049aca3c699d9bc1c5566ded450 size: 1988
 vinayti@osboxes:~/simple-web-app-do/website-files$
 ```
 The image should now be visible in the docker hub under your account.
-It can now be utilized by anyone on the internet
+As the access level is public, it can now be utilized by anyone.

 ![image](https://github.com/user-attachments/assets/d9f248ef-8360-4f48-afe8-bd3c6db8183b)